eyhc1/VLSI-scripts/README.md

-# EE476-scripts
+# UWEE scripts
-Some small helper scripts for UW EE476 VLSI I. Along with a few other scripts/programs for the department's linux's server.
+Some small helper scripts for UW's VLSI courses.
+Along with a few other scripts/programs for the department's linux's server.

 ### Still under construciton....